-- Engage in educational programs and training.78 - Provide targeted training in AFS principles for all personnel outside the core team if they are likely to prescribe antifungals.1 - Develop telehealth support to access outside ID expertise where the needed expertise is not available.^{1,8} - Develop local guidelines based on local epidemiology and follow them7 (see also Step 5). - Increase the number of ID physicians/ pharmacists who can devote time to AFS.10
+- Appoint other key team members (see Figure 2).
+This may include key clinicians who use antifungals as critical components of treatment protocols for other specialties.1 ID-trained clinical pharmacists and microbiologists are also recommended as key members.^{1,2} - Engage in educational programs and training.7,8 - Provide targeted training in AFS principles to any person who is likely to prescribe antifungals.1 - Develop telehealth support to access outside ID expertise where the needed expertise is not available.^{1,8} - Develop local guidelines based on local epidemiology and follow them7 (see also Step 5). - Increase the number of ID physicians/ pharmacists who can devote time to AFS.10